Learning the Value of Value Learning: Value Refinement in Two-Player Zero-Sum Games

 \section{Value Refinement in Two-Player Zero-Sum Games}

-Having established the benefits of value refinement for individual agents, we now examine strategic environments where classical information acquisition can be harmful.
-Value-of-information guarantees break down in game-theoretic contexts where actions influence state probabilities \citep{Hirshleifer1971, GibbardHarper1978, Skyrms1985}.
-When players' actions are interdependent, additional information can decrease expected utility by producing unfavorable responses from opponents.
+Value-of-information guarantees break down in game-theoretic contexts where actions influence state probabilities \citep{Hirshleifer1971, GibbardHarper1978, Skyrms1984Pragmatics}.
+When players' actions are interdependent, additional information can decrease expected utility by producing unfavorable opponent responses.
 Given this breakdown, one might expect value refinement to offer no advantage in strategic settings.
-We demonstrate otherwise: even in the maximally adversarial context of zero-sum games, value refinement yields positive expected gains at equilibrium, and---if refinement is not forced to preserve zero-sum structure---these gains will tend to produce positive-sum opportunities.
+We demonstrate otherwise: even in zero-sum games, value refinement yields positive expected gains at equilibrium and, when refinement is not constrained to preserve zero-sum structure, produces positive-sum opportunities.